 Optimism is back in the boardroom

-It’s been about 18 months since the World Health Organization declared a global pandemic, and the latest edition of our CEO Outlook survey gauges how leadership strategies and concerns have shifted during these demanding times.
-CEOs are confident in the growth prospects of their company and the global economy in general.
+With the engines of the economy firing on all cylinders again and most restrictions that impacted our daily lives lifted, KPMG has returned with the annu the latest edition of our CEO Outlook survey to gauge how leadership strategies and concerns have shifted during these demanding times.
+We found that CEOs, around the world and in Saudi Arabia, are confident in the growth prospects of their company and the economy in general.
 They feel a strong connection to their organization’s purpose and are looking to expand their business to emerge stronger.

-Drawing on the perspectives of 1,325 chief executives across 11 major markets, this year’s survey offers a lens on how today’s connected CEOs are plugged-in, people-first and purpose-led.
+Drawing on the perspectives of 1,325 chief executives around the world – including 50 in Saudi Arabia, this year’s survey offers a lens on how today’s connected CEOs are increasingly plugged-in, putting people-first and led by purpose.
 Overall, three themes emerged: the road to renewal and leaders’ optimism about the path to growth, the importance of following through on a trusted purpose by driving bold environmental, social and governance (ESG) programs, and the determination of CEOs to instill new levels of digital agility.